 – The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

 – Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employee of the Leifeld Metal Spinning AG will arrange the necessary measures in individual cases.
+An employee of the Leifeld Metal Spinning GmbH will arrange the necessary measures in individual cases.

 e) The right of restriction of processing